CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 using git rebase -i HEAD~3 will group [F..D] for squashing
 ```

+then you can choose to
+`pick` to pick the commit to keep
+`squash` when you flag commits as squash, it will combine them into the pick commit

 # Appendix
 *pointer*, is where you are standing (HEAD, or somewhere else) ^5b1ad8